 Sculpin are a bottom dwelling fish and are an important forage fish for many species in Lake Simcoe.
 They are not available at local tackle stores but artificial baits such as Bad Boys and Meegz are very successful in imitating sculpin and have been known to work well for bottom feeding gamefish such as whitefish.
 Anglers often mistake sculpin for the invasive Round Goby.
 Check out how you can use the Goby in your favour here, titled the Round Goby Invasion.
 Simcoe sport fish have been feeding heavily on Gobies for sometime.

 Rainbow smelt found their way into Lake Simcoe in the early 1960's and quickly became well established in the lake.
 They are an exotic species and today play a part in providing forage food for larger predatory fish.
-Currently, any smelt caught from Lake Simcoe cannot be used as bait in Lake Simcoe.
-However, you can use dead Lake Simcoe smelt on other Ontario lakes.
+There are restrictions on usage of Rainbow smelt in other FMZ like Zone 6, however Zone 16 (Lake Simcoe) does not mention any restriction in the 2020 Regs.
 Check the fishing regulations summary for updates.

 Lake Herring (Cisco)

 Lake herring (cisco) were once an abundant species in Lake Simcoe , sustaining a large recreational fishery and serving an important ecological role as the principal forage species for lake trout.
 Beginning in the 1980s, cisco started to show signs of recruitment failure and the population began to decline.
 Cisco have continued to decline and are now exceedingly rare in the lake.
 A catch limit of six cisco per day was implemented in 1995 and the recreational fishery was subsequently closed on January 1, 2001 to protect the remaining stock.
-In the last few years, anglers have reported catching larger numbers of herring, this may indicate the population is beginning to bounce back; however, as it stands, the Ministry of Natural Resources still has a no fishing regulation.
-So please release all herring caught and keep your eyes on possible future fishing regulation changes.
+Since it's current rebound in stocks, Herring is open for sport fishing.

 Unfortunately, Round Goby have found their way into Lake Simcoe.
 More frequent catches of Round Goby are being reported every year.
 Round Goby are an invasive species, meaning they out compete native fish (such as sculpin) for food and reproductive habitat.
-They multiply quickly and will soon be a normal part of the Simcoe ecosystem.
-In the meantime, the MNR is asking that if any Round Goby are caught and correctly identified, they should immediately be killed and not released back into the environment.
+They multiply quickly and it seems like they have become a normal part of the Simcoe ecosystem.
+Check out how you can use the Goby in your favour here, in the article titled the Round Goby Invasion.
+Simcoe sport fish have been feeding heavily on Gobies for sometime.